AlexanderLindholt/ROBLOX-PseudoLoad/README.md

 The answer is simple: **creating real loading screens is often impossible.**

 ## 🌐Explore more
 Like what you're seeing?
-Find more at https://discord.gg/R9hp2vbpP5.
+Find more in [my community server](https://discord.gg/R9hp2vbpP5).

 ## 🚀How to use
 1. Download the `.rbxm` file.